turingschool/front-end-curriculum/lessons/module-1/js-for-loops.md

 The statement within the curly braces executes each time the loop runs.
 In this case, we can see we are logging the value of `i` to the console.

-### Looping Over Arrays
+### Looping With Arrays

-`for` loops are commonly used to iterate over the items in an array.
-To do this, we use the property `length` and call it on the variable associated with the array we want to iterate over.
-This property returns the length of, or number of elements in, an array.
-Let's see what that looks like in practice:
+`for` loops are commonly used to take action on every item in an array.
+To do this, we can use the initializer and condition to tell the loop to perform the action the same number of times for the number of elements in the array.
+Typically, we set the initializer at 0, and set the _stop_ condition to the `length` of the array.

 ```js
 var fruits = ['apples', 'oranges', 'bananas'];